MarcelJurtz/mjurtz.com/_posts/2017-12-04-query-coinmarketcap-api-using-servicestack.md

 guid: https://blog.mjurtz.com/?p=615
 permalink: /2017/12/query-coinmarketcap-api-using-servicestack/
 categories:
-  - CSharp
+  - csharp
 tags:
-  - .NET
+  - dotnet
-  - Bitcoin
+  - bitcoin
-  - Cryptocurrency
+  - cryptocurrency
-  - CSharp
+  - csharp
-  - Development
+  - development
-  - Programming
+  - programming
-  - REST
+  - rest
-  - ServiceStack
+  - servicestack
 ---
 In the [first article of my series on using ServiceStack](https://blog.mjurtz.com/2017/11/what-is-servicestack/) I mentioned the feature of the framework that the individual components can be used independently of each other.